Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Neon supports fixed-size and autoscaling compute configurations.

-• Fixed size: You can use the slider to select a fixed compute size.
+• Fixed size: Select a fixed compute size ranging from .25 CUs to 56 CUs.
 A fixed-size compute does not scale to meet workload demand.

-• Autoscaling: You can also use the slider to specify a minimum and maximum compute size.
-Neon scales the compute size up and down within the selected compute size boundaries to meet workload demand.
+• Autoscaling: Specify a minimum and maximum compute size.
+Neon scales the compute size up and down within the selected compute size boundaries in response to the current load.
+Currently, the Autoscaling feature supports a range of 1/4 (.25) CU to 16 CUs.
+The 1/4 CU and 1/2 CU settings are shared compute.
 For information about how Neon implements the Autoscaling feature, see Autoscaling.

 info